mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 ```
 JuliaGrid designates the corresponding measurement as redundant, where ``\epsilon`` represents a pre-determined zero pivot `threshold`, set to `1e-6` in this example.
 The minimal set of pseudo-measurements for observability restoration corresponds to the non-zero diagonal elements at positions associated with the candidate pseudo-measurements.
 It is essential to note that an inappropriate choice of the zero pivot threshold may adversely affect observability restoration.
 Additionally, there is a possibility that the set of pseudo-measurements ``\mathcal{M}_\text{p}`` may not be sufficient for achieving observability restoration.

-Finally, the fifth wattmeter, and consequently the fifth varmeter successfully restore observability, and these measurements are added to the `device` variable, which stores actual measurements:
+Finally, the fifth wattmeter, and consequently the fifth varmeter successfully restore observability, and these measurements are added to the `monitoring` variable, which stores actual measurements:
 ```@repl ACObservability
-device.wattmeter.label
+monitoring.wattmeter.label
-device.varmeter.label
+monitoring.varmeter.label
 ```

 Here, we can confirm that the new measurement set establishes the observable system formed by a single island:
 ```@repl ACObservability
-islands = islandTopological(system, device);
+islands = islandTopological(monitoring);

 islands.island
 ```